bhnord/activities/events.md

 Jazz great Charles Tolliver returns to the Roxbury Library for another performance with Boston's Makanda Project, to begin the group's 2025 season.

-### Winter Group Bike Ride (Sa)

-Boston Bikes is organizing a series of four winter group rides between December and March.

 ### Women Take the Reel Film Fest (Th)

 Come join us for a special screening of All We Imagne As Light at the Bartos Theatre!

+### ‘MICKEY 17’ Free Screening (Mo)

+Attend an advance screening of Warner Bros' MICKEY 17 on Monday, March 3rd at 7 PM at AMC Boston Common!

 ### Grrrl Talk @ Remnant (Fr)

 Join us with DJs RaDJoy and Stealthmode as they spin vinyl classics and faves.

+### Silent Book Club + Write (Mo)

+Note: This occurs every other week.
+This will NOT occur on 3/10 and 3/24.

 ### Slam Adams Poetry (Mo)

 Join us on the first Monday of each month for a Poetry Slam in collaboration with Boston Poetry Slam!

-### ‘MICKEY 17’ Free Screening (Mo)

-Attend an advance screening of Warner Bros' MICKEY 17 on Monday, March 3rd at 7 PM at AMC Boston Common!

 ### Artist Talk @ Harvard Art (Tu)

 Join us for an in-depth discussion featuring artist Yoshida Ayomi in conversation with curatorial fellow Lillian Wies.

+### Cambridge Youth Hockey Day (Sa)

+Celebrate all that makes Youth Sports fun at Cambridge Youth Hockey’s second annual Cambridge Hockey Day on Saturday March 8th.

 ### Bourbon & Blues @ Liberty Hotel (Mo)

 Join us in The Liberty Lobby for live blues music performed by Hot Sauce Band every Monday from 6:30PM – 9:00PM.

-### Cambridge Youth Hockey Day (Sa)

-Celebrate all that makes Youth Sports fun at Cambridge Youth Hockey’s second annual Cambridge Hockey Day on Saturday March 8th.

-### Silent Book Club + Write (Mo)

-Note: This occurs every other week.
-This will NOT occur on 3/10 and 3/24.

 ### Lamplighter Book Club (We)

 Every other month, we team up with the Cambridge Public Library to highlight contemporary works from marginalized voices.

+### Spring Market @ Publico (We)

+Hosted by Harry & Lou South Boston- come bring a friend and join us for an evening of sips and shopping at Publico!

 ### Winter Hill Poetry Open Mic (Tu)

 Countertop Chants: March Poetry Open MicCountertop Chants is proud to host Poetry Open Mics that celebrate our craft, art of all mediums, community, and local businesses.

-### Spring Market @ Publico (We)

-Hosted by Harry & Lou South Boston- come bring a friend and join us for an evening of sips and shopping at Publico!

-### WINTERACTIVE 2025 (Mo-Su)

-Experience the second year of WINTERACTIVE, a free, walkable art experience featuring more than 15 artworks and interactive play elements, presented by the Downtown Boston Alliance.

-### Live Music @ CanalSide (Th)

-Gather your friends and coworkers for an evening of FREE music at Thursday Tunes, presented by CanalSide Food + Drink at CambridgeSide.

-### SoWa Sundays (Su)

-GREET SPRING EACH SUNDAY IN MARCH.There is only one 450 Harrison Ave.

 ### Hooks & Books (Tu)

 No RSVP is needed!
 Join us for a cozy evening of creativity in our upstairs cafe!

+### Live Music @ CanalSide (Th)

+Gather your friends and coworkers for an evening of FREE music at Thursday Tunes, presented by CanalSide Food + Drink at CambridgeSide.

+### WINTERACTIVE 2025 (Mo-Su)

+Experience the second year of WINTERACTIVE, a free, walkable art experience featuring more than 15 artworks and interactive play elements, presented by the Downtown Boston Alliance.

+### ‘The Bachelor’ Watch Party (Mo)

+Come join us to watch new episodes of ABC's The Bachelor!

 ### Boston Parks Winter Fitness (Mo-Fr)

 The Boston Parks Fitness Series offers free fitness programming in Boston parks.

-### Indoor Dragon Boat Practice (Tu)

-Come try out dragon boating with Living Root Dragon Boat.

-### ‘The Bachelor’ Watch Party (Mo)

-Come join us to watch new episodes of ABC's The Bachelor!
+### SoWa Sundays (Su)

+GREET SPRING EACH SUNDAY IN MARCH.There is only one 450 Harrison Ave.

 ### DOT Winter Farmers Mkt (Sa)